1998/99

 sleeves

-The white change strip remained unchanged in its design, except that the club crest was positioned lower, to allow room for the New Balance logo.
+The white change strip remained unchanged in its design, with the only modification being the repositioning of the club crest and sponsor lower on the shirt to accommodate the New Balance motif.

 Goalkeeper Jerseys